-Have you ever wanted to looks years younger?
+Have you ever wanted to look years younger?

 Now, with the help of our trained providers, you can!

 Vanishing Veins Northwest is now offering Botox and Xeomin injections.
-This is a noninvasive, nonsurgical was to temporarily reduce or erase the appearance of unsightly lines and wrinkles.
+This is a noninvasive, nonsurgical procedure to temporarily reduce or erase the appearance of unsightly lines and wrinkles.

 For more information or to schedule an appointment, please use our online request form or call us at 425-277-8346 (VEIN).

 In an ideal situation it is prudent to follow some simple guidelines before treatment with botulinum toxin (Botox®, Xeomin) that can make all the difference between achieving a fair result or great result.
 We realize this is not always possible; however, minimizing these risks is always desirable because they may reduce the risk of some possible side effects associated with the injections.

 - Patient must be in good health with no active skin infections in the areas to be treated.